by David Salman

-The spring flowering bulb planting season is just around the corner.
-I always order my bulbs in August or September and wait to plant until the first couple of frosts in the fall.
-In USDA zone 6 Santa Fe, this usually in late October.
+The fall-planted, spring-blooming flower bulb planting season is just around the corner.
+I always order my bulbs in August or September, and wait to plant until the first couple of frosts in the fall.
+In USDA Zone 6 Santa Fe, this usually in late October.
 I always remind folks that when you see the bulbs blooming in spring, it’s too late to get them planted.
 You have to plant in the fall to get color in the spring.